robby-rob/docker-airbyte/README.md

 Airbyte with an Nginx reverse proxy

 ## Overview
 This grabs the latest docker-compose.yaml and .env files from [airbytehq/airbyte](https://github.com/airbytehq/airbyte) and creates a backend network in place of the default exposed ports.
-A seperate Nginx reverse proxy is ran to access Airbyte.
+A separate Nginx reverse proxy is ran to access Airbyte.
 ## Use

 Clone this repo on a machine and run: